 6) Getting feedback and measuring ROI

-The decision-makers at your company will want to see a return on investment for your program.
+The stakeholders and decision-makers at your company will want to see a return on investment for your program.
 And in truth, it can be a challenge to measure the ROI of a mental health program.

 In the short term, you will want to use questionnaires to assess the wellness of the team before and after the meditation sessions.
 In the long run, you can also measure changes in sick days and turnover rates.